Preventing Identity Theft

 Minimize and Protect Your Mail

 Try to reduce the amount of mail you receive containing sensitive information.
-Many credit card companies, banks, credit unions, utility providers, and other institutions allow you to elect to receive electronic statements only.
+Many credit card companies, banks, credit unions, utility providers, and other institutions allow you to elect to receive paperless statements electronically.

 Since you may not be able to completely stop the flow of mail containing personal information, be sure to empty your mailbox promptly and not let it sit there for a day or two.
 If you are going on vacation and there is no one available to pick up your mail, you can request a vacation hold with the post office.